 The trail wanders through the ponderosa pine trees that offer great shade and wide spacing for a wide open feel.

-Rounding the corner offers one of the first view of the sandstone maze to the south.
+Rounding the corner offers your first views of the sandstone maze to the south.
 This area is filled with dramatic cliffs and canyons.

 Shortly before dropping down into Wildcat Canyon the trail passes through a beautiful but fragile meadow.